 How to Lower Your Internet or Phone Bill with CenturyLink (Qwest)

 Internet service companies compete for your business because you are worth a lot of money.
-Think of it.
+Think about it.
 How often do people change their Internet service provider?
-Every new customer is worth hundreds if not thousands to a company, and losing a customer is worth just that much as well.
+Every new customer is worth hundreds, if not thousands, to a company, and losing a customer is worth just that much as well.
 So keep that in mind when you go to negotiate.
 They don't want to lose a customer.

 Recently I watched my introductory rate jump from $35 to $60, a phone call brought my internet charge down to $20–lower than my first introductory rate.
 That is a savings of $40 a month.

 Phone number for the Qwest Loyalty Department is 1-877-348-9004.

 The phone number for CenturyLink Loyalty Department is 1-800-244-1111.
 Say "Loyalty," even though it's not one of the options they give you.